swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

   target's Swift implemention.
 - Investigate uses cases for extending mixed language target support to currently unsupported types of targets (e.g. executables).
-- Investigate uses cases for expanding the level of mixed target support when building on non-macOS machines.
 - Extend this solution so that all targets are mixed language targets by default.
 This refactor would simplify the current implementation of the package manager.